The Narrow Truth

 5. religious authority as opposed to the authority of the state, and

-So we see that when someone goes “to church,” they can be going both to the building and to the service which will take place.
+So we see that when someone goes “to church,” they can be going both to the building and to the service that will take place.
 However, what we also see within this definition is structure (item #4) and authority (item #5).
 The definition presented would probably be accepted by most churchgoers today – in essence, it fits with our traditional view of what church is.

 Clearly, it is important that we understand what we mean when we use the word church, for it serves many purposes today; however, we must be careful to define our terms so that we are properly understood.
 The word church appears many times within our King James Bible (KJV), and so we must determine what is meant when it is used.
 Does it agree with our modern understanding of the term?
+In other words, do the words that God used in His Word that are translated as church harmonize with what church is today?

 _________________